apache/www-site/content/dev/pmc.md

 in [committee-info.txt](https://svn.apache.org/repos/private/committers/board/committee-info.txt) of your PMC members is always kept updated.
 See [How To Add New PMC Members](#newpmcmember).

+#### Send NOTICEs and followup when adding PMC members
+NOTICE emails to the board are now generated automatically when the roster is updated.
+There is no need for PMCs to send a NOTICE before updating the roster.
+The roster can be updated as soon as the invitation is accepted.

 ### Subscribe to the `board@` mailing list if desired
 PMC Chairs are welcome to subscribe to the `board@` mailing list to stay aware of Foundation level issues that may affect their project.
 This used to be a requirement, but the Board made it optional in June 2020.
 Note that `board@` is a privately-